 Within the ethical fashion community, there’s a big question we ask which is ‘who made my clothes?’.
 In the scope of Dorsu, who made your clothes?

-A diverse team of skilled individuals lead by passionate and determined founders.
+A diverse team of skilled individuals.
 The majority of our team are Cambodian and local to Kampot, varying in age and experience in the garment industry.
-We then have team members hailing from Australia, The USA, England and The Philippines.
-We all work together to create an experience for our customers, allowing them to know who made their clothes and how they were made.
+We then have team members hailing from Australia, The USA and UK.
+Everyone works together to create an experience for our customers, allowing them to know who made their clothes and under what conditions.

 Best piece of advice you have ever received?